Chargers Soccer Club Lakewood Ranch (CSC)

-CSC does not own the soccer fields on which we play.
+The Chargers do not own the soccer fields on which we play.
 In order to maintain good working relationships with the field owners, we ask that all players, parents, and spectators treat each field with care and respect and follow all ordinances in effect.
 This includes the prohibition of alcoholic beverages and animals on the grounds and smoking inside the playing fields.

+GOAL SAFETY!!
 Please, stay off of the goals and out of the nets.
 Not only is this damaging to the equipment, but can also be very dangerous.
 Though very heavy, goals can be tipped over.
 More than one young player has been seriously hurt when a goal has fallen on them.
 If you witness an individual using our equipment in an inappropriate manner, please bring it to the attention of a league official.

 Please contact me if you are interested in coaching.